RBigData/pbdRticles/content/pbdR/mpi.md

 ### Scatter

-Scatter is a many-to-one operation that is conceptually similar to a broadcast.
+Scatter is a one-to-many operation that is conceptually similar to a broadcast.
 However, rather than sending the entirety of one object to all processes, it sends pieces of a list (with exactly `comm.size()` elements) to the various ranks.
 The first element of the list will go to the first MPI rank (numbered 0 in the communicator), the second element to the second MPI rank (rank 1), and so on.

 Here's a quick example using scatter: